gagin/WaveExperiment/README.md

 Across both tasks, the custom **Network with WaveLayers was less parameter-efficient and computationally slower than standard MLPs**.
-On RSI, the MLP's advantage was most pronounced when using a `sin` activation.
+On RSI, the MLP's advantage was most pronounced when using a `sin` activation, which also proved much faster to train than RNNs.

 ### Hypothesis on Periodic Data

 The hypothesis that the WaveLayer's periodic bias would be advantageous on RSI data was **not supported**.
-The simpler MLP+Sin architecture proved more parameter-efficient and achieved higher accuracy than the Network with WaveLayers at matched parameter counts.
+The simpler MLP+Sin architecture proved more parameter-efficient and achieved comparable or better accuracy than the Network with WaveLayers at matched parameter counts, while being faster to train.

 ### The "Wave" Inspiration and Reality